-: Start compiling Forth word at here position.

-- ; End compiling. - , (n) Write word on stack to here position and increase here by 2.

-c, (n -) Write byte on stack to here position and increase here by 1.

-literal (n -) Compile a value from the stack as a literal value.
-Typical use: : x ... [a b ] literal ... ;

-[char] c Compile character c as a literal value.

-- [(-) Leave compile mode.
-Execute the following words immediately instead of compiling them. -] (-) Return to compile mode. - immed Mark the word being compiled as immediate (i.e. inside colon definitions, it will be executed immediately instead of compiled). - ['] name (-xt) Place name's execution token xt on the stack.
-The execution token returned by the compiled phrase ['] x is the same value returned by 'x outside of compilation state.
-Typical use: : x ... ['] name ; - compile, (xt) Append jsr xt to the word being compiled.
-Typical use: : recurse immed latest @ >cfa compile, ; - [compile] xxx Compile the execution token of immediate word xxx instead of executing it. - header xxx Create a dictionary header with name xxx. - create xxx/does> Create a word creating word xxx with custom behavior specified after does>.
+- : Start compiling Forth word at here position. - ; End compiling. - , (n-) Write word on stack to here position and increase here by 2. - \mathbf{c} , (\mathbf{n}) Write byte on stack to here position and increase here by 1. - literal (n) Compile a value from the stack as a literal value. - [char] c Compile character c as a literal value. - [() Leave compile mode.
+Execute the following words immediately instead of compiling them. -] () Return to compile mode. - immed Mark the word being compiled as immediate (i.e. inside colon definitions, it will be executed immediately instead of compiled). - ['] xxx Compile the execution token of word xxx as a literal value instead of executing it.
+(This does not work if xxx is an immediate words.) - [compile] xxx Compile the execution token of immediate word xxx instead of executing it. - header xxx Create a dictionary header with name xxx. - create xxx/does> Create a word creating word xxx with custom behavior specified after does;.
 For further description, see "Starting Forth."